Do not sign up for voluntary debt exchange – IBHAG to bondholders

 “’All these hardships are being thrown at us just to protect the greed of those appointees’ a pensioner who is a member of the association said,” the IBHAG stated.

-It further bemoaned the Akufo-Addo led-government’s continuous overspending “by maintaining an over bloated government machinery made up of party boys and girls with outrageous pecks.
+It further bemoaned the Akufo-Addo led-government’s continuous overspending “by maintaining over-bloated government machinery made up of party boys and girls with outrageous pecks.

 The association also called on “parliament, the Council of State, professional associations, religious bodies, Civil Society Organisations, the media and all well-meaning groups and individuals to join the advocacy against the looting of individual investments that the government has planned.”